Gauteng Provincial Champs 2017

 Joburg Grand Prix 2016

-Please find below the entry form to the 2016 Joburg Grand Prix, to be held at Hector Norris Park, Turffontein on Saturday the 3rd and Sunday the 4th of December.
+Please find below the results from the 2016 Joburg Grand Prix, held at Hector Norris Park, Turffontein on Saturday the 3rd and Sunday the 4th of December.

 Participation in non-sanctioned cycling events